TheBetterStore/tbs-docs/docs/1-domain-driven-design/bdd/UserSignup.feature.md

     And I will be sent an email verification check via email

   @tag1
-  Scenario: Customer Signup Verification
+  Scenario: User Signup Verification
     Given I have submitted a sign-up request
     When I receive a verification check via email
-    And I click on its provided link within 24 hours of opting to Sign-up Then I will be presented with a Vreification Successful confirmation And I will be redirected to the site's Sign In page And I will be able to sign-in
+    And I click on its provided link within 24 hours of opting to Sign-up Then I will be presented with a Vreification Successful confirmation And I will be redirected to the site's Sign In page And I will be able to sign-in with Customer-only permissions
 ```